-Generally, there are four main sections of a homeowner’s insurance policy: Dwelling, Other Structures, Personal Property, and Liability.
+Background: Generally, there are four main sections of a homeowners insurance policy: dwelling, other structures, personal property, and liability.
 Dwelling insurance covers the actual structure of the home, including the roof.
-Other Structures refers to sheds and other built structures that are on the property but that aren’t connected to the house.
-Personal Property insurance is like renter’s insurance; it covers the belongings that live in the house with you in the cases of damage or theft.
-Finally, Liability insurance covers the homeowner if someone who doesn’t live in the house gets injured in it.
+Other structures refers to sheds and other built structures that are on the property but that aren’t connected to the house.
+Personal property insurance is like renter’s insurance; it covers the belongings that live in the house with you in the cases of damage or theft.
+Finally, liability insurance covers the homeowner if someone who doesn’t live in the house gets injured in it.

-So to find how to get homeowner’s insurance to pay for a new roof, your first stop will be your copy of your policy, and specifically the Dwelling section.
-This is where you’ll find most or all of the information you’re going to need.
-The big question your insurance will ask is, “Why do you need a new roof?”
-In your policy, they promise to pay some amount toward the new roof if you need it for the right reason(s).
+Foreground: So to find how to get homeowners insurance to pay for a new roof, your first stop will be your copy of your policy, and specifically the section on dwelling insurance.
+The big question your insurance will ask is, “Do you need a new roof for a covered reason?”

-The short answer to the question of what’s covered is sudden, accidental damage.
+The short answer to what’s covered is sudden, accidental damage.
 Usually, this includes fires, lightning strikes, windstorms, and hail.
-So an important part of how to get homeowner’s insurance to pay for a new roof is being able to show that one of these things (and/or whatever others are named in your Dwelling insurance) damaged your roof to the point that it needs replacing.
-At that point, paperwork and the deductible are pretty much all that stands between you and a new roof.
+So an important part of how to get homeowners insurance to pay for a new roof is being able to show that one or more of these things damaged your roof to the point that it needs replacing.
+If you can do that, paperwork and the deductible should be all that stands between you and that new roof.

-The idea is that even a roof that’s in good repair can’t withstand being lit on fire or struck by lightning.
-It can also be a little bit on the tough side to tell how well-maintained a certain shingle was before it exploded.
-Likewise, a strong windstorm can send branches, furniture, and other debris flying at such velocities that again, even a roof that’s in good repair can’t withstand their impact.
-The same is sometimes true of hail.
-Some storms produce hailstones bigger than baseballs and again, how could a reasonable person expect a roof to come out undamaged after having hundreds of those pelt it at top velocity?
+Although insurance companies usually have certain maintenance requirements for policyholders to meet, even a roof in perfect repair can’t withstand being struck by lightning, for example.
+It’s just really tough to tell how pampered a given shingle was before it exploded.
+Likewise, a strong windstorm can send branches, furniture, Dorothy’s house, and other debris flying at such velocities that again, even a roof that’s in good repair can’t withstand their impact.

 What Isn’t Covered

-This blog post isn’t your policy (again, the policy is your first stop in the process) but, most of the time, three of the major reasons for roof replacement that are not covered are floods, earthquakes, and regular wear-and-tear.
+Three reasons for roof replacement that are often not covered are floods, earthquakes, and regular wear-and-tear.

-Quite simply, unlike fire and lightning, floods and earthquakes damage many homes at once–sometimes thousands of them–so if the insurance company had to pay for those repairs and replacements, they would go bankrupt faster than you can say, “My policy says….”
+Unlike fire and lightning, floods and earthquakes damage many homes at once–sometimes many thousands of them–so if the insurance company had to pay for those repairs and replacements, they would go bankrupt.
 The alternative would be charging so much for premiums that the purpose of insurance would be defeated.

 The Takeaway: How to Get a New Roof From Insurance

-The big insurance question will be what caused the damage to your roof.
-If the insurance company rules that it was homeowner neglect, they likely won’t cover the replacement.
-Similarly, if the damage was caused by an event that’s not covered, like an earthquake, you’ll be out of luck again.
-The key is to show–honestly and with integrity–that the damage was caused by a covered event like fire, lightning, wind, or hail.
+The big question from your insurance company will be about what caused the damage to your roof.
+If the insurance company can make a good enough case that it was your fault, they’ll be off the hook.
+The key is to show compelling evidence that the damage was caused by a specific, covered event like fire, lightning, wind, or hail.